rodrigovive/calendar-app/README.md

     npm build
 ```

+The build app should be appear in /dist

+### Bonus

+Delete one reminder for a specified date

 ### Constraints

 In order to add a weather service call from a free API such Open Weather Map https://openweathermap.org/forecast5
 is limited for 5 day forecast is available at any location or city.
 It includes weather data every 3 hours.
-Take account that for get a forecast you need to add reminder until 5 days based in your current time
+Take account that for get a forecast you need to add reminder based from your current time until 5 days.